Buy a Home

 If you have a higher credit score, a conventional mortgage is a great choice for financing your home.
 Conventional mortgages include a range of options for the down payment, closing costs and monthly payments.
 (If you have a lower credit score, the requirements for a conventional mortgage may be higher.)

-How to Obtain a Conventional Loan
+How to Qualify for a Conventional Loan

 • Homebuyers often start by . . .

-• Requesting a quote for their interest rate OR
+• Requesting a quote for their interest rate

 • Beginning an application with Compass Mortgage